Garuda descended on the Indraloka (the land of Indra), in

 place where the Amrita was kept.

-Garuda, seeing a passage through the wheel, stopped for a moment and diminishing his body, instantly passed through the spokes of that wheel.
-Having passed through the wheel, he saw two large snakes guarding the Amrita.
+Garuda, seeing a passage through the wheel, stopped for a moment and reducing the size of his body, instantly passed through the spokes of that wheel.
+Having passed through the wheel, he saw two large serpents guarding Amrita.

-Garuda, seeing a passage through the wheel, stopped for a moment and diminishing his body, instantly passed through the spokes of that wheel.
-Having passed through the wheel, he saw two large snakes guarding the Amrita.
+Garuda, seeing a passage through the wheel, stopped for a moment and reducing the size of his body, instantly passed through the spokes of that wheel.
+Having passed through the wheel, he saw two large serpents guarding Amrita.

-The snakes had a fierce appearance with eyes blazing like fire, tongues
+The serpents had a fierce appearance with eyes blazing like fire, tongues

-shining like a flash of lightning, and mouths emitting fire.
-Their eyes were inflamed with rage and anyone coming under their gaze
+shining like flashes of lightning, and mouths emitting fire.
+Their eyes were inflamed with rage.
+Anyone coming under their gaze

 would instantly be reduced to ashes.

 Garuda instantly covered their eyes with dust and attacked them from all sides.
-After crushing them to pieces, he approached the pot of Amrita without loss of time.
+After crushing them to pieces, he approached the pot of Amrita without losing any time.
 He lifted the pot from the place where it was kept and rose on his wings with great speed, breaking into pieces the machine that had been placed there.

-Garuda then came out, taking the Amrita but without drinking it himself.
-He then wended his way without the least fatigue, darkening the splendour of the Sun by covering its rays with his giant wings.
+Garuda then came out, carrying he pot of Amrita, but he didn't drink even a drop of it.
+He then wended his way without the slightest fatigue, darkening the splendour of the Sun, by covering its rays with his giant wings.

 Garuda instantly covered their eyes with dust and attacked them from all sides.
-After crushing them to pieces, he approached the pot of Amrita without loss of time.
+After crushing them to pieces, he approached the pot of Amrita without losing any time.
 He lifted the pot from the place where it was kept and rose on his wings with great speed, breaking into pieces the machine that had been placed there.

-Garuda then came out, taking the Amrita but without drinking it himself.
-He then wended his way without the least fatigue, darkening the splendour of the Sun by covering its rays with his giant wings.
+Garuda then came out, carrying he pot of Amrita, but he didn't drink even a drop of it.
+He then wended his way without the slightest fatigue, darkening the splendour of the Sun, by covering its rays with his giant wings.

 On the way, he met Lord

 Vishnu.
-Lord Visnu was gratified at Garuda’s act of self denial in
+Lord Vishnu was gratified at Garuda’s act of self denial in

-not drinking the Amrita and offered to grant him a boon.
+not drinking Amrita and offered to grant him a boon.

 Garuda asked for two boons, “I

 should be above you.
-I should be immortal again and free from any disease even
+I should be immortal and free from any disease, even

 without drinking Amrita."